 Assessing and collecting evidence for the RSHE Primary Curriculum 2020

-Many schools have begun to teach the statutory content for relationships (and A male, female, or intersex label assigned to a person when they are born…) and health education (RSHE) and are now beginning to think about assessing and collecting evidence for the RSHE Primary Curriculum 2020.
+Many schools have begun to teach the statutory content for relationships (and sex) and health education (RSHE) and are now beginning to think about assessing and collecting evidence for the RSHE Primary Curriculum 2020.
 The statutory guidance produced by the Department for Education is clear that the focus for assessment in RSHE should be in supporting children’s learning and making sure you meet their needs.
 There are no plans for formal testing or levels in this subject.
 In this blog, we will look at a range of approaches you might wish to use.
 (See the terminology guide at the end of this document to see the acronyms here explained).

 Before you begin there are 3 key questions to consider:-